German teen Floersch, 17, suffers spinal fracture in 270 km/h F3 crash

 German teenager Sophia Floersch has suffered a spinal fracture in a terrifying 270km/h crash at the Formula 3 street race at Macau.

-Floersch, 17, was sent hurtling into the barriers lining the edge of the race track when her car vaulted over another and into the barriers.
+Floersch, 17, was sent hurtling into the barriers lining the edge of the race track when her car vaulted over another car.
 Videos from the grandstands do not show the lead-up to the crash, although it later emerged Floersch had tangled with another rival on the flat-out run down to the Lisboa corner.

-She then lost control of her damaged car and was launched into the barriers over another competitor's vehicle.
-Speed-trap data from the braking zone of that corner shows Floersch had been travelling at 276.2 km/h when the secondary contact was made.
+She then lost control of her damaged car and was launched over the kerbs and another competitor's vehicle.
+Speed-trap data from the braking zone of that corner shows Floersch had been travelling at 276.2 km/h.

 Hier de Macau-crash van Sophia Floersch nog van een ander camerastandpunt op de tribune.
 De snelheid en impact is echt ongelofelijk!
 Hopelijk is niet alleen Sophia, maar iedereen daar ongedeerd.
 Nog altijd geen updates. #MacauGP pic.twitter.com/FqZzVwu1q8— Rob van Gameren (@VanGamerenF1) November 18, 2018

 The damage to the barriers briefly halted the race.
 Macau GP organisers said Floersch was conscious and taken to hospital, with a spinal fracture later given as the initial diagnosis.
-The teenager later tweeted to say she was OK and being prepped for surgery.
+The teenager later tweeted to say she was OK and and confirmed she will have surgery on Monday.

 Just wanted to let everybody know that I am fine but will be going into Surgery tomorow morning.
 Thanks to the @fia and @hwaag_official @MercedesAMGF1 who are taking great care of me.— Sophia Floersch (@SophiaFloersch) November 18, 2018